mwhiteland/mwhiteland.github.io/publications.md

 In preparation (2022)
 With Engel Lefaucheux, Mohan Dantam, Joël Ouaknine, James Worrell

+- *Computing the k-binomial complexity of generalized Thue– -Morse words*.
+In preparation (2024)
+With Mohammadmehdi Golafshan, Michel Rigo

 - *q-Parikh Matrices and q-deformed binomial coefficients of words*.
 Submitted (2024)
 With Antoine Renard, Michel Rigo